 There are many ways you can keep our watershed clean and our waterways healthy.
 Here are programs and activities that promote water quality:

 - Install a rain barrel.
-Tip: save $50 with a rebate from the Bay Area Water Supply and Conservation Agency.
+Tip: save up to $100 with a rebate from the Bay Area Water Supply and Conservation Agency.

 - Attend a free gardening workshop.
 Find an upcoming class near you.